codemagic-ci-cd/codemagic-docs/content/publishing-yaml/distribution.md

 ### Publishing an app to Firebase App Distribution

 Codemagic enables you to automatically publish your iOS or Android app to [Firebase Console](https://console.firebase.google.com/).
 Codemagic uses your **Firebase token** for authentication with Firebase App Distribution.
 To retrieve the token, follow the instructions in [Firebase documentation](https://firebase.google.com/docs/cli#cli-ci-systems).
+For distributing an iOS application to Firebase App Distribution, your application must use a development, Ad Hoc or Enterprise distribution profile.

 Make sure to [encrypt](https://docs.codemagic.io/building/encrypting/) your Firebase token.
 It is possible to add the encrypted token directly under publishing or save it to the `FIREBASE_TOKEN` environment variable and reference it under publishing.